Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

-Note that a general anti-self-dual connection can always be written in this form.
-To achieve this one first projects onto $\fl_\pm$, and then introduces a Yang matrix $\sigma_\pm$ with values in $L_{\pm}$ for this projection.\\
+Note that a general ASD connection can always be written in this form.
+To achieve this one first projects onto $\fl_\pm$, and then introduces a Yang matrix $\sigma_\pm$ with values in $L_{\pm}$ for each projection.\\